Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2012-02-17-more-specific-test-general-code.markdown

 }
 {% endhighlight %}

 Now we handled main parts of the problem in isolation and separately, you can call it TDD, Divide and Conquer, Baby Steps or whatever you want but the concepts remain the same.
-At this moment we can use these parts for solving the whole problem:
+At this moment we can use these parts to solve the whole problem:

 {% highlight csharp %}
 [Test]